Variations: Pizza Margherita, Pizza Nuda and Toppings

 Photo and pizza by Kelly Hong © Sarah Phillips

 I have made this recipe, which works best for making thin and crispy crusts.
-For fun, grill your own pizza
+For fun, grill your own pizza!

 BREAD RECIPE HELP